marvinkreis/guut/templates/debug_prompt.md

 When you are ready, you will need to write a test that kills the mutant.

-The test format will be different than the format for an experiment.
+The test format will be different from the format for an experiment.
 While you were able to import the mutant in your experiments, this will not be available for tests.
 Instead of importing the mutant, write the test so it will pass if the correct code is imported and fail if the mutant is imported instead of the correct code.
 For example:

 ```python
 from sieve import sieve